richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_OpenAI.md

 * [**Postman**](https://www.postman.com/product/workspaces/) with a workspace and collection

 ## Proposed Solution

+The Concept... enrich Data Explorer's sample dataset, "StormEvents" with cost data for similar, recent events {i.e., a similar storm event had damages that cost $X to repair}.

 This solution will address requirements in three exercises:

 * Exercise 1: Prepare Prompt
-* Exercise 2: Data Flow
+* Exercise 2: Create Data Flow

 -----